taikatta/Konyvkucko/README.md

 ## Deployment

-This site is hosted using GitHub pages, deployed directly from the master branch.
+This website is hosted using GitHub pages, deployed directly from the master branch.
+Every time I made a change to the site, I used `git commit` and `git push` to send the changes to GitHub.

 #### How to run this project locally
 * Select the [Repository](https://github.com/taikatta/Milestone1-Konyvkucko)